datagouv/cada.data.gouv.fr/README.rst

 Piwik
 -----

-There is an optionnal Piwik support.
+There is an optional Piwik support.
 You simply need to add your Piwik server URL and your Piwik project ID to the configuration:

 .. code-block:: python